NetApp/netapp-dataops-toolkit/Kubernetes/README.md

 Creating persistent volume for workspace...
 Creating PersistentVolumeClaim (PVC) 'ntap-dsutil-jupyterlab-mike' in namespace 'default'.
 PersistentVolumeClaim (PVC) 'ntap-dsutil-jupyterlab-mike' created.
-Waiting for Trident to bind volume to PVC.
+Waiting for Kubernetes to bind volume to PVC.
 Volume successfully created and bound to PersistentVolumeClaim (PVC) 'ntap-dsutil-jupyterlab-mike' in namespace 'default'.

 Creating Service 'ntap-dsutil-jupyterlab-mike' in namespace 'default'.